ParisaMokhtariHesari/myR_code_Racial-disparity_breast-cancer/README.md

-# Racial Disparities in Breast Cancer Outcomes: Causal Inference Using DAGs
+# Ethnoracial Disparities in Breast Cancer Treatment Time and Survival: A Systematic Review With a DAG-based Causal Model

 This repository contains the R code used for the paper:
 "Ethnoracial Disparities in Breast Cancer Treatment Time and Survival: A Systematic Review With a DAG-based Causal Model."